bigfix/developer.bigfix.com/site/pages/get-started/next-step.md

 watch the suggested videos and test your knowledge using the Online Evaluator, for the Relevance Language, and the Tutorials.

-The examples will help you to familiarize with the concept and syntax.
+The examples will help you to familiarize with the concepts and the syntax.

 {% endsection %}